Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Constructions and classifications for FSPT states in 3D

 \section{Constructions and classifications for FSPT states in 3D}

-In this section, we will classify the 3D FSPT states parallel to the discussions of 2D FSPT states.
-Compared to the 2D case, the most nontrivial part of 3D phases are the fermion parity mixing of the $c$ fermions and Majorana fermions.
+In this section, we construct and classify the 3D FSPT states parallel to the discussions of 2D FSPT states.
+Compared with the 2D case, the most nontrivial part of 3D phases is the fermion parity mixing of the $c$ fermions and Majorana fermions.
 In section~\ref{sec:3D:spin}, we find that there are in general no Kasteleyn orientations on a 3D lattice.
-The existence of spin structure only implies \emph{local} Kasteleyn orientations.
-If we decorate Kitaev's Majorana chains to 3D lattice, the shape changing process of the chain may change the fermion parity of the Majorana fermions.
+The existence of a spin structure only implies \emph{local} Kasteleyn orientations.
+If we decorate Kitaev's Majorana chains onto a 3D lattice, the shape-changing process of the Majorana chain may also change the fermion parity of the corresponding Majorana chain.
 In this case, we should use the $c$ fermion to compensate the fermion parity changes.
-Because of the fermion parity mixing, the cocycle equation for $\nu_4$ is much more complicated than the special group super-cohomology model.
+As a result of this fermion parity mixing, the cocycle equation for $\nu_4$ is much more complicated than special group super-cohomology theory.